c4-project/c4f/README.md

 $ dune exec act -- specs
 ```

-This will read in your `compiler.spec` file, and, if all is well,
+This will read in your `act.conf` file, and, if all is well,
 output the available compilers.